 Sandals with Socks

 Sandals with socks were among the most debated aspects of 90s men’s footwear.
 While it might seem like a fashion faux-pas now, this quirky trend was quite popular.
-You could wear sandals even when it wasn’t warm enough outside by pairing them with chunky socks.
+Pairing sandals with chunky socks allowed you to wear sandals even when it wasn’t warm enough outside.
 It might not have been everyone’s cup of tea, but those who dared to try it stood out.

 Accessories